jfcloutier/karma_agency/notes/beliefs.md

 ## Counts

-> How many of something there are in the current state
+> How many of something there are in the current state, if there are more than one

 e.g. self is next to 2 objects